pkrasam/mm-aave-fluid-delegate/README.md

-# Aave Code Examples
+# MarketMake Aave Fluid Delegate

-This repository is for example code relating to the Aave Protocol, for developers to use either as reference examples or starters.
+A depositor is able to delegate fluidly (continuous | instant) to a borrower.